Code-Institute-Submissions/JoseParra28-quiz-game-final-project_DecResub/README.md

 - Kids or adults of all ages.

 # Wireframe
-## The over all design of this wedsite is mean to be "cute" and fun to make it appealing to the eye and allow the user gain inmediate interest, my goal was to create a site that is responsive and intuitive, making it easy to navigate and interect.
+## The over all design of this wedsite is mean to be "cute" and fun to make it appealing to the eye and allow the user gain inmediate interest, my goal was to create a site that is responsive and intuitive, making it easy to navigate and interact.

 ## **Main page**
 <img src="assets/script/images/wireframe.png" alt="wireframe-home-page">